All-in-one ETF portfolios such as Vanguard Balanced ETF Portfolio (VBAL) have made self-directed investing easier than ever.

 Self-directed investors can save money on management fees by purchasing VBAL directly using an online brokerage account.

-To get started, open a self-directed account and search for “VBAL” or the ticker symbol of any ETF you want to purchase.
+To start, open a self-directed account and search for “VBAL” or the ticker symbol of any ETF you want to purchase.

-You can place market orders, limit orders, and many other types of orders on the platform.
+You can place market orders, limit orders, and many other order types on the platform.

 Our readers get $50 in free trades when they sign up here and deposit at least $1,000.